Search API Connector Documentation

 - Go to developer.accuweather.com/apis and click on the Register button in the upper right corner.

 - Next, click on the Packages & Pricing section to choose your subscription plan.
-If you want a free one, click on Get started now under the Limited Trial section.
+If you wish to get started for free, click on Get started now under the Limited Trial section.

-- To get an API key, we need to create an application.
+- To get an API key, create an application.
 Click on My Apps, and then +Add a new App

 - Create a new app as shown in the example below.